catena-labs/ack-lab-demo-data-marketplace/README.md

 1. Click "Run" on Replit (or run `./setup-and-run.sh` locally)
 2. Enter your credentials when prompted:
    - Anthropic API key.
 Note: This demo requires `claude-sonnet-4-20250514`.
 We cannot guarantee it works end-to-end with smaller models from Anthropic or other providers.
-   - Agent A client ID & secret
+   - Marketplace Buyer client ID & secret
-   - Agent B client ID & secret
+   - Marketplace Seller client ID & secret
 3. Start the CLI demo

 <div align="center">